sergey-shpak/decla/README.md

 </p>
 </details>

 [Try it on CodePen](https://codepen.io/sergey-shpak/pen/QWGvPwx).
-It is recommended to use dom effects decorators like `useTags()` to make your code more readable and elegant.
+It is recommended to use hyperscript or jsx to make your code more readable and elegant.
 Read more: [Using hyperscript and jsx](docs/hyperscript-jsx.md)

 ### Stateless Component and App